chuckreynolds/WPFBOGP/readme.txt

 == Upgrade Notice ==
 = 2.3.0 =
-Smarter titles, featured image will show 1st to Facebook, then content images, then fallback.
-And the settings page is more pretty-er!
+Smarter titles.
+Featured image priority.
+Newly designed settings page.
+No more Admins or App ID required!

 == Changelog ==

 = 2.3.0 =

-Release Date - 201x-xx-xx
+Release Date - 2015-xx-xx

 * Fixed: Titles are a lot smarter now.
 * Fixed: Improved UTF-8 description extracting for non-english sites - props -> @garex
 * Fixed: Stopped any output from RSS feeds and 404. no need. just cleaning up.
 * Fixed: Undefined index notice on checkbox setting
 * Fixed: Code cleanup / refactoring
+* Changed: Facebook no longer requires fb:admins or fb:app_id so I removed those nags but the fields are there if you'd like to verify your site for Domain Insights.
 * Changed: Use full size featured image now instead of large.
 For more detailed info on what image sizes to use for Facebook and other social sites I have this github repo for reference: [https://github.com/chuckreynolds/social-profile-image-sizes](https://github.com/chuckreynolds/social-profile-image-sizes)
 * Changed: Changed the way images are shown.
 We no longer output all possible images; this is how it works now.
 	* First look at settings if you want the fallback image forced.
 Done.